don-san-sec/clickfix-patterns/README.md

 - `pattern` - The regex pattern (or `patterns` for multiple sub-patterns)
 - `malicious` - Commands that should be blocked (test cases)
 - `benign` - Commands that should be allowed (test cases)

+## Pattern Tester

+The [hosted documentation](https://don-san-sec.github.io/clickfix-patterns/) includes an interactive **Pattern Tester**:

+1. Click "🧪 Pattern Tester" to expand the tester
+2. Enter any string or command to test
+3. Click "Test String" to see results
+4. View which patterns match (if any) with severity levels

+Perfect for:
+- Finding false positives in legitimate commands
+- Testing new patterns before deployment
+- Debugging pattern behavior

 ## License